haxshaan/Paytm-UPIBot/README.md

     * This is due to adb server initialization.
     * In such case please restart the bot.

+ - Get the name of your device using "adb devices".
+And paste in the script when asked.

 - The Bot has a screen timeout lock feature.
 To disable this run "adb shell svc power stayon false" command.

 - Press CTRL + C anytime to interrupt.